 Mata Tirtha Aunshi

 Mata Tirtha Aunshi falls in the month of Baishak (April).
 This festival falls in the time of dark moon’s time; so it’s called Mata Tirtha Aunshi.
 Mata means mother and Tirtha means pilgrimage, so in this way, it’s called Mata Tirtha Aunshi.
 This festival is observed in the commemoration and respect of the mother.
-So it’s mother’s reading day as well.
-All Devotees worship their living mother at their home itself and the person whose mother has been passed away, go to the Mata Tirtha place which is in Kathmandu.
+So it’s mother’s Reading Day as well.
+All Devotees worship their living mother at their home and the person whose mother has passed away, goes to the Mata Tirtha place which is in Kathmandu.
 A very grand spectacular religions fair takes place at Mata Tirth pilgrimage one this day.
 Thousands of devotees flock there to worship and to take a holy bath in the pious Mata Tirtha pond in the high reverence of their deceased mothers.
 After the holy bath and worship, they donate some subsidiary items with money to the barman priests staying.

 EID Festival

 Ramadan is the month in the Islamic calendar where people fast to commemorate the Prophet Muhammad PBUH (peace be upon him) receiving the revelations in the Quran.
 Eid al-Fitr is usually two to three days of celebrations at the end of Ramadan.
-During Ramadan people fast during the day and can only eat after sunset usually with their family.
+During Ramadan, people fast during the day and can only eat after sunset usually with their family.
 This can make balancing work and life is challenging.

 Baisakh Poornima (Lord Buddha’s Birth Anniversary)